 - laundry services (European washing machines are small, and dryers are not widely used).
 Laundry is done on a reduced basis.
 The señora will do two loads of laundry per student per week.
 We recommend you take all delicate washables to the dry cleaner.

-- most of them host more than one student;
+- most of them host two or three students;

 - are located within a 20- to 40-minute subway commute from the University; or within a 15- to 20-minute walk;

 - have years of experience working with American and international students;